science

 The most automatable task in toxicology is dose-response data analysis, sitting at 58% automation rate.
 [Fact] This makes intuitive sense.
 Analyzing dose-response curves involves processing large datasets, fitting mathematical models, identifying inflection points, and calculating benchmark doses.
 AI and machine learning models can process thousands of chemical-endpoint combinations simultaneously, spot nonlinear relationships that humans might miss, and generate preliminary risk assessments in minutes rather than weeks.

 Computational toxicology platforms now use AI to predict toxicity from molecular structure alone.
 Quantitative structure-activity relationship (QSAR) models, powered by deep learning, can screen millions of compounds for potential toxicity without a single animal test.
+A 2025 study on machine learning for QSAR prediction (arXiv, 2025) documents how modern classifiers now achieve reliable toxicity ranking even with incomplete chemical-feature data — the precise condition that historically forced toxicologists to rely on slow, animal-intensive assays [Claim].
 The pharmaceutical industry has embraced these tools for early-stage drug candidate screening, reducing the time and cost of bringing compounds to the hazard assessment stage.

 Why Toxicologists Are Not Going Anywhere